Heat pump + battery + EV: why a smart tariff alone is not enough

 05:30 — The cheap overnight window ends.
 Your battery switches from charge mode to discharge mode.
 The EV has finished charging.
 The heat pump starts its morning pre-heat cycle and draws 2.5kW.
 The battery begins discharging to supply this load — that is what it is there for.
 Battery drops from 85% to 70%.

-06:15 — Grid rate has jumped to 30p/kWh (the overnight window ended at 05:30).
+06:15 — The overnight cheap window has ended and the home is back on the higher daytime unit rate.
 The heat pump is still running.
-The battery continues discharging to offset the peak-rate grid.
+The battery continues discharging to offset the grid.

 07:00 — Battery is at 55%.
 The house is warm.
 Heat pump switches to standby.
 Everything looks fine.